curv3d/curv/docs/shapes/Colour.rst

   or ``webRGB(255,218,185)``.

 ``sHSV (hue,saturation,brightness)``
-  HSV (also known as HSB) is a popular colour space supported by many graphics languages.
-It is more user-friendly way to specify sRGB colours.
+  HSV (also known as HSB) is a popular colour model supported by many graphics languages.
+  ``sHSV`` is more user-friendly way to specify sRGB colours.
+  The three arguments are:

   ``hue``
     This represents a pure colour,